ShreyaRoy59/Pan-Card-Tampering-Detection/README.md

 ## Required packages

-* Skimage: Scikit-image, or ski-mage, is an open-source Python package, in this project most of the image processing techniques will be used via scikit-image
+* <a href="https://www.pondiuni.edu.in/"> <b>Skimage </b> </a> : Scikit-image, or ski-mage, is an open-source Python package, in this project most of the image processing techniques will be used via scikit-image
-* imutils: Imutils are a series of convenience functions to make basic image processing functions such as translation, rotation, resizing, and displaying images easier with OpenCV.
+* <a href="https://www.pondiuni.edu.in/"> <b>imutils </b> </a> : Imutils are a series of convenience functions to make basic image processing functions such as translation, rotation, resizing, and displaying images easier with OpenCV.
-* cv2: OpenCV (Open Source Computer Vision Library) is a library of programming functions.
+* <a href="https://www.pondiuni.edu.in/"> <b>cv2 </b> </a> : OpenCV (Open Source Computer Vision Library) is a library of programming functions.
 Here in this project major reading and writing of the image are done via cv2.
-* PIL: PIL (Python Imaging Library) is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+* <a href="https://www.pondiuni.edu.in/"> <b>PIL </b> </a> : PIL (Python Imaging Library) is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.